Why Fashion is a Hot Study Topic

 In the 1950s and 60s, the invention of television beamed commercials and fads across the country.
 Subcultures embraced fashion as a symbol of identity and class.

 Throughout the second half of the twentieth century, American apparel and textile manufacturers continued to expand their industries overseas to cut costs and compete effectively with foreign businesses.
 Meanwhile, upscale couturiers developed into corporate brand names.
 Their logos became status symbols, frequently pirated on the black market and coveted by increasingly younger customers especially as celebrities and musicians began wearing those labels in music videos and magazine photo spreads.

-A specific example of the connection between culture and fashion occurred in 1993 when designer and a former student at Parsons, The New School for Design Marc Jacobs debuted his "couture grunge" on notoriously thin-framed models that emulated the loose flannel shirts, shabby sweaters, wrinkled and torn pants worn by the increasingly popular grunge rock of the era.
+A specific example of the connection between culture and fashion occurred in 1993 when designer Marc Jacobs debuted his "couture grunge" on notoriously thin-framed models that emulated the loose flannel shirts, shabby sweaters, wrinkled and torn pants worn by the increasingly popular grunge rock of the era.

 As a design student at Parsons, Jacobs was the recipient of some of the schools highest honors including Design Student of the Year.
 World of MJ

 More recently, music stars have made a name for themselves as fashion moguls; rapper Shawn "Jay-Z" Carter launched the Rocawear clothing company in 1995, surpassing $700 million in annual retail sales.
 In 1999, the rapper/producer Sean John "P Diddy" Combs launched the Sean John clothing line for men.
 Kanye West is a recent fashion success.
 Check out Kanye’s 2012 fashion show here.

 Although fashion has changed over the years, the cultural relevance of fashion and its industries are even more important today than they were in the past.